the-teachingRSE-project/competencies/competencies.md

   research software - often a researcher with RSE skills.
 Often time-constrained,
       may be self-taught.
-- **Individual developer (RSE team-based):** A single person working on research software - generally a professional RSE assigned to support another team's software on their own, who however is connected to an RSE team.
+- **Individual developer (RSE team-based):** A single person working on research software - generally a professional RSE assigned to support another team's software on their own.
 - **Group of developers (Locally-based):** A group of RSEs/researchers within a research group or team, working together on developing software to support or undertake a single research goal/project.
   Similarly to the individual RSE, they are often researchers with RSE skills, often self-taught.
-- **Group of developers (RSE team-based):** A group of members of the RSE team working together on a research software project for a research group.
+- **Group of developers (RSE team-based):** A group of members of the RSE team working together on a research software project for a research group or on an institutional software to support research.
 - **Organisation-level support:** How the defined competencies are recognised and represented at an organisational level and what the organisation can do to support the RSEs in the context of the different team structures.